Variegated Cupid Peperomia (Peperomia scandens 'Variegata') Care Indoors

 Brown, shrivelled leaves

 The cause of brown and shrivelled leaves in Variegated Cupid Peperomia is too dry air.
-This plant requires a humid environment to thrive.
+This plant requires a humidity of 55-65% to thrive.
+To raise humidity, set the pot on a wet pebble tray or use a cool mist humidifier.
+You may also grow the plant in a well-lit bathroom or in a closed terrarium.

 Dry, shrivelled leaves